JSBmanD/docs/pages/emails/hootsuite.md

 ![image](/_assets/img/pages/email/app-homepage.png)

-By default, SMS deep links will redirect users _without your app_ to the same content on the web instead.
+By default, email deep links will redirect users _without your app_ to the same content on the web instead.

 ![image](/_assets/img/pages/email/users-without-app.png)